Approximately Strongly Regular Graphs: Future Work

 Our primary motivation for this document is to restrict the search space when looking for constructions for specific extremal problems.
 Maybe the techniques in this paper can be expanded to obtain more general bounds on caps and optimally pseudorandom clique-free graphs.
 At the time of writing, the author holds the weak belief that Corollary \ref{cor:caps_bnds} and Corollary \ref{cor:opt_Kt_bnds} state true upper bounds for the respective general cases.

-\paragraph*{Acknowledgment} The author is supported by a postdoctoral fellowship of the Research Foundation -- Flanders (FWO).
+{ \paragraph*{Acknowledgments} The author is supported by a postdoctoral fellowship of the Research Foundation -- Flanders (FWO).

-The author thanks Andries E. Brouwer for several suggestions, particularly, for the term {\it approximately strongly regular graphs}, Dion Gijswijt for several comments on an earlier version of this manuscript, and Jacques Verstra\"ete for hosting him for the last two months in 2021 and discussing caps and clique-free graphs.\footnote{ The author knows for neither of them if they approve of the present version of this document.
-Thus, if you disagree with this text, solely its author is to blame.}
+The author thanks Andries E. Brouwer for several suggestions, particularly, for the term {\it approximately strongly regular graphs}, Noga Alon, Sebastian M. Cioab\u{a}, David Conlon, Maar\-ten De Boeck, Shaun Fallat, Dion Gijswijt, Gary Greaves, Allen W. Herman, Sam Mattheus, Karen Meagher, and Padraig \'{O} Cath\'{a}in for comments and remarks, and Jacques Verstra\"ete for hosting the author for the last two months in 2021 and discussing caps and clique-free graphs. }